tw: mental illness, racism/police brutality referenced/discussed, inferred/imminent violence, hallucinations/unreality

 “I need to leave?
 What are you on about?”

-The world lurched – ever so slightly.
+The world lurched—ever so slightly.
+Enough to throw me off balance, and enough to tell me the truth.
 I didn’t fix her nearly as much as she thought I did.
-She –
+She—

 What do you see?
 I can’t see it.

 “Do you actually know anything about Jaylie?”
 I said, trying to keep my balance as the room started to spin.
+It could just be the anxiety, I told myself.
+That was possible.
 “She’s never actually stood her ground against you before.”

 “Because she’s a coward.”

 The confusion that crossed her face at that was real, or at least it looked real.
 I could cross that off the list of things to hold against her, at least; wherever she’d spent her life before here, it hadn’t had cops.
-“I’m not white, I’m Irish.”
+“It does?”

 “…Damn it, you’re even old enough I don’t think I can get mad at you for that.”
+I was thinking about getting mad anyway, because fuck that, but my head hurt too much.
 Stay balanced, I told myself.
 Let her think you’re actually helping.
 Why?
 Good question.

 So she doesn’t kill you.